 enter to win ‘100 plants to feed the bees’

 I’LL BUY A COPY of the Xerces Society’s new book, “100 Plants to Feed the Bees,” for one lucky reader.
 All you have to do is answer this question in the comments box at the very bottom of the page, after the last reader comment:

 Did you add any plants to your garden specifically for their interest to benefical insects like pollinators, or are any plants in your landscape particularly abuzz with life in season?

 No answer or feeling shy?
 Just say something like “Count me in” and I will, but an answer is even better.
 I’ll select a random winner after entries close at midnight Monday, November 21, 2016.
 Good luck to all.

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
 In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the November 14, 2016 show right here.
+Or play the Nov.
+14, 2016 show right here.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photographs except as noted from “100 Plants to Feed the Bees,” used with permission.
 Disclosure: Purchases from Amazon affiliate links yield a small commission.)